 And that’s a really cool opportunity for advertisers – you can get placement on premium websites for very little money.
 Their platform also pairs well with a retargeting strategy.

-Yahoo! runs their search ads with Bing, but have recently launched the Gemini ad network.
+Oath (formerly Yahoo!) runs their search ads with Bing, but have recently launched the Oath ad network.
 It offers further inventory with a wide variety of options.

 There are a lot of retargeting options – with Google and Facebook being the largest.
 It can be a pain to use all the retargeting platforms individually.
 AdRoll is like a network of retargeting advertising.

 You are still advertising to your website visitors, but AdRoll consolidates everything into a single dashboard so that you run one campaign across all the different networks.

 Perfect Audience & Retargeter are AdRoll’s competitors.
 They have an fairly straightforward setup with the same focus on retargeting across multiple networks.